SizunJiangLab/OME-TIFF_Generator/README.md

 `python generate_ome_tiff.py data 0.38 0.38 -oimg/example`

 Then, voila, the pyramidal OME-TIFF is created.
+This OME-TIFF will be directly compatible with most readers, including the open-source Qupath.

 ![output](README_img/output.png)

-Huaying Qiu